 What does the REU award cover?

 The OTS REU award covers the cost of room and board as well as international travel to and from Costa Rica.
 Participants will also receive a stipend of $4500 for their 10 weeks of work on their research.

 What is the application deadline?

-For the 2014 summer program the application deadline has been extended to February 9, 2014.
+For the 2015 summer program the application deadline is January 31st, 2015.
 To be considered for admission, complete application materials must be received by this deadline.
 To apply, students must complete the application via the "Apply Now!" link on this webpage, which includes letters of recommendation, unofficial transcripts, and a statement of research interests.

-Applicants should plan to send an official transcript later if the program funding is renewed and they are accepted to the program.
-Notification of acceptance, pending renewed funding from NSF, is anticipated for late February or early March.
-Applicants should indicate in their statement of research interests what topics they are particularly interested to study so that they can later be matched to a suitable mentor.
+Applicants should plan to send an official transcript later if they are accepted to the program.
+Notification of acceptance, is anticipated for late February or early March.

 What are the program dates?

 The summer 2015 program will take place from June 8 to August 15.